learn-co-curriculum/dsc-normal-distribution/README.md

 > **The Normal Distribution is symmetrical and its mean, median and mode are equal.**

-A normal distribution is **centered around its mean**, so the distribution is not skewed (you'll learn more about skewness later).
+A normal distribution is **centered around its mean**, so the distribution is not skewed (you'll have a chance to learn more about skewness later).
 This doesn't mean that normal distributions cannot appear in different shapes and forms.
 How exactly the distribution behaves depends on the 2 key parameters, as specified before: the **mean** and the **standard deviation**.

+The following figure shows four normal distributions:

 <img src="images/normal_plt.png" width ="750">

-This figure shows four normal distributions.

 * The green distribution has a mean of 0 and a standard deviation of 0.4
 * The distribution in blue has a mean of 0 and a standard deviation of 1.
 * The distribution in red has a mean of 0 and a high spread with standard deviation of 3.
 * The orange distribution has a mean of 2 and a standard deviation of 0.5.

-All these distributions have the following properties in common:
+All of these distributions have the following properties in common:
-- They are symmetric,
+- They are symmetric around the mean,
 - They have relatively higher densities of values at the center of the distribution and relatively lower density in the tails

 The CDFs of these distributions are shown below:

 <img src="images/cumul_normal_plt.png" width="750">